jessica-jones/jessica-jones.github.io/essays/someANTICS.md

 labels:
   - Semantic UI
   - UI Frameworks
-  - Pop Art
+  - Modern Art
 ---
-Hot Talke About Learning Semantic UI through the Framework of the Elitism? of Modern Art
+Hot Talke About Learning Semantic UI through the Framework of the Elitism? of Modern Art and the MCU

 A User-Interface (UI) framework is a tool that provides the structure/template for constructing complex applications without extensive technical or design skills.
 There are many reasons why someone would want to use one of them…